bgoonz/docs-collection/github/get-started/exploring-projects-on-github/finding-ways-to-contribute-to-open-source-on-github.md

 ---
 title: Finding ways to contribute to open source on GitHub
-intro: 'You can find ways to contribute to open source projects on {% data variables.product.product_name %} that are relevant to you.'
+intro: "You can find ways to contribute to open source projects on {% data variables.product.product_name %} that are relevant to you."
 redirect_from:
   - /articles/where-can-i-find-open-source-projects-to-work-on/
   - /articles/finding-interesting-projects-on-github/